-The specific content on each tabbed page is dependent on the type of equipment the faceplate is associated with, and will be detailed in the equipment class definitions of the project's Functional Requirements Specifications.
+The specific content on each tabbed page is dependent on the type of equipment the faceplate is associated with, and will be detailed in the equipment class definitions of the project's Enhanced Process Control Narratives.
+Faceplates should be standardized for each type.
 Typical equipment faceplate content for various types of equipment is provided in Table 2-4.